hellomohitepam/java-notes/Streams.md

 | `groupingBy()`               | Multi-level grouping   | `Nested Map` | Performs hierarchical grouping    |

 8. Partitioning Elements
-Partitions elements into two groups (true and false) based on a predicate
+- partitioningBy is a special case of grouping that splits stream elements into exactly two groups — true and false — based on a Predicate.
+It always returns a Map<Boolean, ...>.
 ```java
 // 1.
 Basic - partitions into Map<Boolean, List<T>>
 Collectors.partitioningBy(Predicate<? super T> predicate)